druce/Pizza/README.md

-Find highest rated pizza (or other query string) in Google Maps by distance from a location
+Find highest rated pizza (or other query string) in Google Maps, Yelp and Foursquare by distance from a location

 Needs